ErichBSchulz/policytest/StateCouncil6.2.md

 ### Youth Justice and Child Protection
 1. We should aspire to have no youth incarceration.
-1. The structural flaws within the child protection system fail children and families and do not address the underlying causes of crime.
+1. We must address the structural flaws within the existing child protection system fail which children and families and do not address the underlying causes of crime.
-1. Youth justice can never be achieved without addressing the flaws within the child protection system.
-1. Children failed by the child protection system are funnelled into the justice system.
+1. Children failed by the child protection system are funnelled into the justice system, and this must be ended.

 ### Law Enforcement
 1. Law enforcement should be restructured to focus on core responsibilities for which they are suited and trained.